Two-wheel tractor: United States

 Tilmor is an American company formed in the 21st century owing to the difficulties in obtaining appropriate equipment faced by organic and small scale farms in the United States.
 The company began selling their Power Ox two-wheel tractor in 2019.
-The tractor is designed for planting, cultivating, light hilling, and to work with an array of implements, including various implements that Tilmor itself carries and also existing implements for the long discontinued Planet Jr. Walk Behind Tractor.
+The tractor is designed for planting, cultivating, light hilling, and to work with an array of unpowered implements, including various implements that Tilmor itself carries and also existing implements for the long discontinued Planet Jr. Walk Behind Tractor.